 The following field types are available:

-Date: A Date field - for example: Due Date.
+Date: A Date field - for example: Target Date.

-Single-Selection: A field that includes a predefined list - for example: Customer, Region.
-This type of field will allow selecting only a single value per item.
+Single-Selection: A field that includes a predefined list, with a numerical representation that can also be applied for each value.
+This type of field will allow selecting only a single value per item- for example: Priority, Region.

 Multi Selection: A field that includes a predefined list but will allow selecting multiple values per item.

-Team Member: A field that enables assigning a team member to a specific item.
+Team Member: A field that enables assigning a team member (from the Team Manager list) to a specific item.

 Formula: A calculated field, shows the score of selected numeric or selection fields according to their specific weight.
 To learn more about formula fields, visit this article.